 Why do this problem?

-Using some already cut out pieces, place a few triangles in the big triangle, making sure that touching faces add to 10.
+Using some already cut out pieces, or the interactivity on the screen, place a few triangles in the big triangle, making sure that touching faces add to 10.
 Invite children to gather round to see and ask them to think about what they notice.
-Again, take some contributions and then introduce the task itself.
+Again, take some contributions, and then introduce the task itself.

 Children can work in pairs on the problem with cards made from this sheet